 Burgundy Plum Tree Information and Care

-Plant Burgundy plum trees in the Full Sun or areas with partial shade.
+Plant Burgundy Plum trees in the full sun or in areas with partial shade.
 As a relatively small tree, space as little as 10 feet apart.
-Provide more space for trees intended to grow wide or for more space between trees.
+Provide more space for trees that are intended to grow wide or for more space between trees.

 Fertilize plum trees with organic fruit tree fertilizers such as bone meal, blood meal, humus, and manure.
-Provide manure and higher phosphorus and potassium fertilizers like humic and bone meal in the winter before spring growth along with manure.
+Provide manure and higher phosphorus and potassium fertilizers like humus and bone meal in the Winter before Spring growth along with manure.
 Apply higher nitrogen fertilizers like blood meal and other granular fertilizers in the Spring and Summer growing season.

 Use organic horticultural oils in the Winter to prevent soft-bodied insects during the growing season.
 Use repellents and cover your trees with netting when the fruit ripens to keep birds and rodents from your harvest.